recurse-id/video-tyro/README.md

 Checkout the app at: https://video-learner.herokuapp.com/

+This application does subtitle level search on a catalog of ML videos.

 ## Background

  As I was going to lectures in Machine Learning, I noticed that different professors explain the same concept in different ways.
 Sometimes one perspective might be more pertinent than another.
 So i decided to build an app that let's me do just that.